Hello, I'm Ceara Lile. I've been making things from fabric for as long as I can remember.

 Since then I have worked and studied in many different areas including eco-tourism, education, psychology and fitness.
 In 2015 my partner, Mario, and I realised our dream of working together by opening a tattoo studio in Wellington.
 Working as the business brain in such a creative environment, and being surrounded by artists working at what they loved, lead to me becoming increasingly frustrated and unsettled.

-My creative fires were reignited and the path to Perpetua Studio was laid.
+Seeing my frustration, Mario gifted me a place on an eco-printing workshop.
+My creative fires were reignited and the path to Perpetua Studio was laid...